MegAnthonyKeogh/store/README.md

 Your browser will launch the site.
 It should look like this below.
 Make sure the links work too.
 Click around and see what's already been built to help you.
 ![Initial Site Build](LaunchSS.png)

 Next we will begin building out our Object Factory in our business layer of the application.
 First we need to add a new project to this one.
 In the Solution Explorer, right click on the solution.
+Then **Add** > **New Project**.
+Then select **Class Library (.Net framework)** and name it (if you want) StoreLib.
 ![Adding a new Project to a Solution](AddNewProject.png)